Maazuddin1/LinguaStream_dubbing-Tool/README.md

 4. Set up your API key:
    - Copy `.env.example` to `.env`
-   - Add your AssemblyAI API key to the `.env` file
+   - Add your AssemblyAI API key to the `.env` file (to get audio text)

 ## Usage